Home > Italian Dessert Recipes > Torta Caprese

 - Place the chocolate and butter in a metal or glass bowl set over a saucepan of simmering water.
 Stir with a wooden spoon or a silicon spatula until completely melted and smooth.
-Remove from the heat and leave to cool for 3-5 minutes.
+Remove from the heat and leave to cool for 3 to 5 minutes.

 - Beat the egg whites with the remaining sugar (40 g) and fold these gently into the chocolate batter until no traces of white are left.

 - Line the bottom of the springform cake tin (23 cm in diameter) with the baking paper and grease it and sides with butter.
-Pour the batter into prepare tin and bake in the preheated oven to 170°C for about 15-20 minutes).
-Cooking time may vary from the oven to oven, but note that cake should be moist.
-Check the cake by inserting the tootpick in the middle.
-It should not be comletely dry but with crumbs attached on it.
+Pour the batter into prepare tin and bake in the preheated oven to 170°C for about 15 - 20 minutes).

 - Remove from the oven and let cool for at least 30 minutes in the tin.
 Take out from the tin and remove the baking paper.
 Decorate with icing sugar when it's completely cool.

 - Baking time may vary from the oven to oven, but note that cake should be moist.
 Check the cake by inserting the toothpick in the middle.
 It should not be completely dry but with crumbs attached on it.